navyaagayathri/OIBSIP/DWA-SQL-Injection/README.md

 ## Objective

-The objective of this project is to demonstrate a SQL Injection vulnerability using Damn Vulnerable Web Application (DVWA) running in Low Security mode.
+Demonstrate an SQL Injection vulnerability on a web application using DVWA (Damn Vulnerable Web Application) with the security level set to Low.

 ## Tools Used